sunnychourasiya/Telecom-Churn-Analysis/README.md

 ## Conclusion

-This analysis provides telecom organizations with a clear understanding of the behavioral, financial, and service factors driving customer attrition.
-The insights and recommendations provided enable data-driven decision-making across marketing, customer experience, product, and strategy teams—ultimately improving retention, revenue, and customer lifetime value.
+This analysis provides telecom organizations with a clear, data-driven understanding of the behavioral, financial, and service factors influencing customer churn.
+By identifying high-risk segments and diagnosing key churn drivers, the study equips Marketing, CX, Product, and Strategy teams with actionable insights to strengthen retention programs, enhance customer experience, and improve overall lifetime value.
+The findings serve as a foundation for targeted interventions, future predictive modeling, and long-term churn reduction initiatives.

 ---